Salomons - CCCU

 Who can apply

-In order to be eligible to apply to start the course in October 2026 you must meet the following criteria:
+In order to be eligible to apply to the course you must meet the following criteria:

 We welcome applications from international applicants who are eligible.
 International applicants must meet the following requirements: